401-advanced-javascript-joseph-zabaleta/api-server/README.md

         - [x] `update()` performs a `findOneByIdAndUpdate()` operation in your schema for an existing record
         - [x] `delete()` performs a `findOneByIdAndDelete()` in your schema for a new record

+### Phase 4:
+- [x] Create a single router module that will work for any data model, rather than having separate router modules for every data module.
+- [x] Create a single “mongo” collection class that every data model can extend from, keeping the CRUD logic for our models very DRY

 ## Implementation Notes: